1997 San Francisco 49ers season: Standings

-Playoffs
+Postseason

+Schedule

 Toward the end of the season, things appeared to be going well for the team's postseason prospects.
-However, in the second to last game of the season, Rice was injured again and deemed out for the playoffs.
-Similarly, the team's offensive heart for the season, running back Garrison Hearst, had a broken collar bone through the post season and did not return to full health prior to the end of the season.
+But in the second-to-last game of the season, Rice was injured again and deemed out for the playoffs.
+Similarly, the team's offensive heart for the season, running back Garrison Hearst, had a broken collar bone through the postseason and did not return to full health before the end of the season.

 Despite not having either their leading receiver or their starting running back, the 49ers were able to make it to their 7th NFC championship game in 10 years.
-However, not having an elite receiver or solid running back showed glaringly in their loss to the Packers in the conference championship game (Hearst returned, but his injury was clearly still a problem as he only played a few ineffective snaps).
+But not having an elite receiver or solid running back showed glaringly in their loss to the Packers in the conference championship game; Hearst returned, but his injury was still a problem as he only played a few ineffective snaps.